 Yeah I really like this record!
 It did prompt me to listen to some other related bands (I already knew Porridge Radio).
 I quite like Ex-Void too, but the Tubs are my faves of what I've heard.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 15 October 2023 20:56 (one year ago)
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 15 October 2023 20:56 (two years ago)

 def one of my favorite rock albums of the year, and "sniveller" is the one . it was bothering me for a long time about what band they reminded me of, and i've decided that they're a janglier version of the wedding present